 KAH | “Training our Daughters to be Keepers At Home,” same as TOD |

-KBC | “Knowledge Box Central“, specializing in educational materials, including lap books, copy workbooks, note booking pages, games, etc. |
+KBC | “Knowledge Box Central“, specializing in educational materials, including lap books, copy workbooks, note booking pages, games, etc |

-KF | “Kingfisher,” a publisher |
+KF | “Kingfisher,” a publisher, bought by Macmillin Publishers |

 KISS | “KISS,” a free text-based, cummulative grammar curriculum for the 2nd through 11th grades |